For two years, I worked part-time. Whenever someone learned this, their first question for me was always, “How old are your kids?”

 When people pursue financial independence, they often communicate their reasons as wanting to have more time for people and things that are important to them and that bring them fulfillment.

 Tim Kasser, a psychologist and professor at Knox College in Illinois defines time affluence as “becoming affluent from a time perspective rather than a money perspective… When we’re time affluent, it allows us to pursue values and activities like personal growth, personal connections, and our relationships to our broader community.”

 In my perspective, what is missing from Kasser’s perspective is the connection between time and money.
 Having financial stability enables us to have more time affluence.
-If we have F-You Money or are financially independent, we are able to make more deliberate choices about the use of our time.
+If we have F-You Money and are building our financial freedom, we are able to make more deliberate choices about the use of our time.